 VEGAN MIXED BERRIES ICE CREAM

-2 cups of frozen mixed berries
+2 cups mixed berries (I used blueberries, strawberries and raspberries)

 ¼ cup almond milk

 2-4 tbsp cane sugar or maple syrup

 - Peel and slice the bananas.
 Arrange in a single layer in a tray or plate and freeze.

 - Wash and pat dry the berries with a kitchen towel.
 Arrange the berries in a single layer in a tray or plate and freeze them.

 - Add the frozen berries, banana slices, salt, sweetener and milk into the jug of a blender or food processor.